 Divorce & Estate Plans

 Divorce is an emotional and financial roller coaster and estate planning may not be one of your priorities, but if steps are not taken to update your estate plan, your assets could be distributed to those you would not expect, even your ex.
-Here are some steps you can take to insure that your estate plan reflects your current status and wishes.
+Here are some steps you can take to ensure that your estate plan reflects your current status and wishes.

 • Leave your property to those you choose.